Asian American Dance Theatre: Arts in Education program

 AADT started a lecture demonstration program of traditional Asian dance for the New York Public School System.
 These events took place at community centers and public libraries.
 Newsly arrived professional dancers from Asia, became members of the traditional repertoire.
 The performers, in full costume, spoke about the art form, the people and culture to students.

 The AADT also started an 8-week Workshop Program in Indian Dance and in Chinese Dance.
 The program used study guides written by MeriLobel.

 In 1985, AADT started the Pointed Brush program, a visual arts workshop, conducted by Nora Shih for public school students.
 It ran until the late 1980s.

 In 1986 AADT initiated D'Asia Vu, a showcase of Asian and Asian influenced performances in puppetry, theater, mask dances, a dancer on skates, to the Guzheng,.

 The first D’Asia vu presentation took place at the Balinese American Dance Theater in New York before moving back to AADT space.
 The performances included Kuang Yu Fong premiering her original creation, "A Day at the Office", Tomie Hahn first performing "Leaf", Bell Yung performing on the Guqin, the Leela Puppets, and East-West Fusion.

 Community school

 In 1974, AADT started offering ballet classes for children in the Chatham Square Public Library.
 In 1976, AADT moved to its own space at and expanded to creative dance and children art classes.
-It also offered adult Chinese painting and calligraphy, Chinese dance, Jazz, Alexander technique, Jazzercise, Taichi, and ballroom dancing.
+It also offered adult Chinese painting and calligraphy, Chinese dance, Jazz, Alexander technique, Jazzercise, tai chi, and ballroom dancing.

 Children's classes took place on the weekends while adult classes usually in the evenings.
 The loft space was divided into a dance studio and an art classroom.
 AADT held annual dance recitals for the children at public school PS 124.